 For younger kids who can't master the controls, adding a pushbutton will make the trains easy to run.
 Simply insert the button (a doorbell will work) on one of the wires between the power supply and the tracks.
 Set the power pack to the speed you want and let them go.

-Make sure the trains are at a height kids can enjoy safely.
+Make sure the trains are at a height that kids can enjoy safely.

 07 of 10